 Bring your students to LIVE! at MoPOP for an interactive, live performance in MoPOP's own Sky Church!

 After the performance students can take a workshop with the performers and explore the museum’s exhibitions and galleries.
 This program is recommended for students grades 3-12.
-Here are our upcoming performances for the 2020-2021 school year:

 North Wind uses futuristic technology to create cinematic musical experiences.
 Using an instrument of his own creation, North Wind manipulates sound in thin air using motions and gestures.
 With the flick of a wrist, North Wind can conjure sounds ranging from acoustic to electronic.
 Dynamic visual elements highlight every articulation, creating a truly multisensory experience.